-Autumn Spring Summer Year 1 Growing and Changing Eco Warriors Out and About rear 1 crowing and changing 200 (1011) out and Albout Year 2 Healthy Living Hobbies and Interests Me and My Community Year 3 How Things Work World of Work Global Awareness
+Autumn Spring Summer Year 1 Growing and Changing Eco Warriors Out and About Year 2 Healthy Living Hobbies and Interests Me and My Community Year 3 How Things Work World of Work Global Awareness

 The role of play

 Play will be taught every day both in and out of the classroom.
 For many it will form the bedrock of their education and will be MUCH more important than teaching literacy and numeracy.
 Ash Lea school were involved in the development of the Equals schemes of work for play and leisure and are following these across the semi-formal curriculum.